AmriteshKr24/AmriteshKr24/README.md

 # 👋 About Me

 Hey there!
-I'm Amritesh Kumar, a second-year Information Technology student at IIEST Shibpur, on a thrilling coding journey. 🚀
+I'm Amritesh Kumar, a third-year Information Technology student at IIEST Shibpur, on a thrilling coding journey. 🚀

 # 💡 Passion